neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 write a custom script.

-**datashuttle** aims to drop into your existing acquisition pipelines whether they be manual or automated, with two ways to use it:
+**datashuttle** aims to drop into your existing acquisition pipelines whether they are manual or automated, and can be used in two ways:

-- The **graphical user interface** can be used instead of manual folder creation or transfer, reducing the risk of errors
+- The **graphical user interface** replaces manual folder creation and/or transfer, reducing the risk of errors
-- The **Python API** can be used directly in automated acquisition pipelines, removing the need to write your own data-management code
+- The **Python API** can be integrated into automated acquisition pipelines, removing the need to write your own data-management code

 Below we will give an overview of **datashuttle**'s key folder creation